juicer149/CryptoTractatusMVP/cli/README.md

 - Parsers are constructed dynamically from YAML
 - Registry maps `(operation, cipher)` → handler function
-- All text is treated as a list of characters before passed to the cipher core
+- All text is treated as a list of characters before passing to the cipher core
 - Interactive mode adapts questions per cipher choice

 ---